recolic/microsoft-intune-archlinux/README_smartcard.md

 make sure you have `microsoft-identity-broker > 2.0.2`.

+## [step 1-competitor] `ps aux | grep scdaemon` should NOT be running.

+scdaemon is alive?
+It's for GPG.
+To temporarily disable it, add `disable-scdaemon` into `~/.gnupg/gpg-agent.conf` then `gpg-connect-agent reloadagent /bye`

+## [step 2-middleware] `systemctl status pcscd` should be running, and

+pcscd not running? please install pcscd and enable it.

+> `LIBUSB_ERROR_BUSY` error? double check if your step-1 works.

-## [step 1-hardware] `ykman piv info` should show your yubikey and cert.
+## [step 3-hardware] `ykman piv info` should show your yubikey and cert.

 no yubikey?
 Refer to other guide about "why my yubikey doesn't work".

 no cert?
 Ask your employer/university "Hey how to setup my yubikey".

-## [step 2-middleware] `systemctl status pcscd` should be running, and

-pcscd not running? please install pcscd and enable it.

-## [step 3-competitor] `ps aux | grep scdaemon` should NOT be running.

-scdaemon is alive?
-It's for GPG.
-To temporarily disable it, add `disable-scdaemon` into `~/.gnupg/gpg-agent.conf` then `gpg-connect-agent reloadagent /bye`

 ## [step 4-middleware] `pkcs15-tool --list-certificates` should show your yubikey.